SS Sardinian: Career

 Sardinian sailed mostly from Liverpool or Glasgow to different destinations in Canada like Montreal, Quebec and Halifax with some stopovers in the American cities of New York, Baltimore and Portland.
-Most of her voyages occurred without incident, but on 10 May 1878 after she had left Liverpool a coal bunker onboard exploded when she was near Moville, Ireland.
+Most of her voyages occurred without incident, but on 10 May 1878, after she had left Liverpool, her coal bunker exploded when she was near Moville, Ireland.
 The explosion killed and injured several Scandinavian passengers and the ship caught fire and was scuttled to extinguish it so that only her upper decks stuck out of the water.
 The survivors were brought to Derry, Ireland.
 She was ultimately salvaged and repaired and returned to service on 26 June 1878.
 In 1897 the ship was re-engined with triple-expansion engines which created 316 nhp and her masts were reduced to two.

 The first deployment of Canadian Troops to a foreign war was aboard Sardinian sailing from Quebec City to the Boer war in South Africa in 1899 and the ship transported Guglielmo Marconi and his equipment on 26 November 1901 so he could set up a wireless station at St Johns, Newfoundland.

 The Sardinian continued to sail under Allan Line until she was bought by the Canadian Pacific Line in 1917.
 On 8 December 1920 she was sold again to Astoreca Azqueta and was reduced to a coal hulk at Vigo, Spain therefore ending her days at sea.
 She switched owners one last time in 1934 when she was bought by Compania Carbonera.